getml/getml.com/src/docs/home/installation/linux.md

 ### Install the getML CLI

-getML comes with a [command-line interface](#api_documentation_cli) (CLI) that lets you configure the most important parameters on startup.
+getML comes with a [command-line interface][cli] (CLI) that lets you configure the most important parameters on startup.
 The CLI is a standalone Go-binary located in the downloaded bundle.

 > __Note__:
 >